jthies/dcse-summerschool/exercises/lab1/README.md

 2. Insert OpenMP pragma's to achieve task-parallel factorization of each tile.
 Measure the scalability.
 3. Can you achieve task-based parallelization across tiles?
 Measure the scalability again
 4. Measure key performnace metrics on up to 48 cores

+## Setup on DelftBlue

+- load the Intel compilers and libraries using ``module load 2022r2 intel/oneapi-all``
+- type 'make' to compile the code